 The consolidated entity performs impairment testing when facts and circumstances suggest the carrying amount has been impaired.
-If it was determined that the asset was impaired it would be immediately written off to the statement of profit or loss and other comprehensive income.
+If it was determined that the asset was impaired it would be immediately written off to profit or loss.

 Expenditure is not carried forward in respect of any area of interest unless the consolidated entity's right of tenure to that area of interest is current.
 Expenditures incurred before the consolidated entity has obtained legal rights to explore a specific area is expensed as incurred.
 Amortisation is not charged on areas under development, pending commencement of production.